jakeloggins/Clod-scripts/README.md

 Uploader
 ---------

+The uploader script receives information about the esp chip, the name of the sketch to be uploaded, and other information provided by the user.
+It writes a platformio.ini file within the sketch folder on the Pi, and some other definitional files, before executing a platformio command to uploade the sketch.
+Output from platformio is logged to a file within the sketch folder and monitored.
+The uploader process will repeat 3 times, or until the sketch is successfully uploaded.

 * Uploader.js takes the above object from initial config and builds the following JSON with provided user input.

-  * Note: Although this is currently done with Crouton, like everything else with Clod, it will work the same way with anything that can produce and send an object over MQTT.
+  * Note: Although this user input is currently done with Crouton, like everything else with Clod, it will work the same way with anything that can produce and send an object over MQTT.

-* Adds following user input: upload sketch, name, path, endpoint names and values if card_display_choice is custom.
+* Adds user input: upload_sketch, name, path, endpoint names and values if card_display_choice is custom.

-* If card_display_choice is "default", it will grab "default_endpoints.json" file from the sketch folder and insert it.
+* If card_display_choice is "default", it will grab the "default_endpoints.json" file from the sketch folder and insert it.

 * Modifies the init_device_name def file in the sketch folder so that the esp knows its name on startup.

+Example upload object sent to ` /deviceInfo/control/[name] `
 ```
 {
   "deviceInfo": {